lcsouzamenezes/tornado-core/README.md

 1. `npx ganache-cli`
 1. `npm run test` - optionally runs tests.
 It may fail on the first try, just run it again.

-Use browser version on Kovan:
+Use browser version on Ropsten:

-1. `vi .env` - add your Kovan private key to deploy contracts
+1. `vi .env` - add your Ropsten private key to deploy contracts
 1. `npm run migrate`
 1. `npx http-server` - serve current dir, you can use any other static http server
 1. Open `localhost:8080`

 Use with command line version.
-Works for Ganache, Kovan and Mainnet:
+Works for Ganache, Ropsten and Mainnet:
 ### Initialization
 1. `cp .env.example .env`
 1. `npm run download`